-This research assessed the status of the implementation of the distance learning education in the new normal, it addressed the status of implementation to the following distance learning domains: Teaching and learning, Student-teacher interaction, Evaluating and reflecting and implement assessments.
+This research assessed the status of the implementation of the distance learning education in identified schools in the division of Bohol.
+Moreover, it addressed the status of implementation to the following distance learning domains: Teaching and learning, Student-teacher interaction, Evaluating and reflecting and implement assessments.
 The significant difference between the respondent groups perception on the status on the implementation of distance learning was also treated.